Wrapped and Twisted Whorls in Corn

 I will freely admit that we do not fully understand why this symptom develops.
 For some reason, the leaves of the whorl of affected plants do not unfurl properly, as if the rolled leaf tissue has lost its elasticity or has become "sticky".
 Younger leaves developing deeper in the whorl are unable to emerge through the tightly wrapped upper leaves.
 The subsequently tightly twisted whorl then bends and kinks from the pressure exerted from the younger leaves' continued growth.

-One’s natural instincts would blame the twisted growth on herbicide injury.
+A natural instinct is to blame the twisted growth on herbicide injury.
 Indeed, where cell growth inhibitor or growth regulator herbicides are applied pre-plant or pre-emergence, shoot uptake of the herbicide by the emerging seedlings can indeed cause twisted growth of the young plants.
 Late application of growth regulators can also cause twisted whorls in older plants when leaves and whorl intercept a substantial amount of the herbicide.
 Widespread occurrence of the twisted whorl syndrome is not, however, always accompanied by the common thread of any particular herbicide application.

 In other situations over the years, this phenomenon has often been associated with a sharp transition from periods of slow corn development (typically, cool cloudy weather) to periods of rapid corn development (typically, warm sunny weather plus ample moisture).
 Some have argued that it is the reverse, transitioning from rapid periods of development to slow.
 Or…….maybe it is a transition from rapid development to slow and back to rapid that triggers the symptoms.